JeremyLGauthier/Scripts_Proteocephalus/README.md

 # Scripts_Proteocephalus

-Script used for the paper entitled "Museomics of Carabus giant ground beetles evidences an Oligocene origin and in situ Alpine diversification"
+Script used for the paper entitled "Founder events and ecology rather than host evolution drive parasitic flatworm differentiation in the recent radiation of European whitefish"

-The script details the different steps used to perform phylogenomics and population genomics analyses.
+The script details the different steps used to assemble reference genome and perform population genomics analyses.

-Alignments and phylogenies for each dataset are provided.